UltCombo/UltVoice/README.md

 ## AMD module

 In case you'd like to use UltVoice as an AMD module, simply require it.
-In case UltVoice was `required` (e.g. by RequireJS) it will return the object instead of exposing a global variable.
+In case UltVoice was `require()`d (e.g. through RequireJS) it will return the object instead of exposing a global variable.

 ```js
 require.config({